waifuai/quantum-circuit-optimization/src/model-training/prep/README.md

 ## Scripts

-- **`csv_norm_new.py`**:
+- **`csv_norm.py`**:
-  Normalizes numeric features in a directory of CSV shards using universal normalization constants.
+  Normalizes numeric features in CSV files using either shard-based or memory-based methods.
-  - Processes shards one at a time to ensure memory efficiency.
+  - The shard-based method processes shards one at a time to ensure memory efficiency.
+  - The memory-based method loads the entire CSV file into memory and uses MinMaxScaler for normalization.
   - Normalizes statevectors, gate types, control/target qubits, angles, and gate numbers.
-  - Output files are saved with the suffix `_output.csv`.
+  - Output files are saved with the specified output path.

-- **`csv_norm_old.py`**:
-  An older script for normalization that loads the entire CSV file into memory.
-  - Uses `MinMaxScaler` for normalization.
-  - Kept for reference and not recommended for large datasets.
+  - The script now consolidates the functionality of the old `csv_norm_new.py` and `csv_norm_old.py` scripts.

 - **`csv_to_tfrecord.py`**:
   Converts a preprocessed CSV file into a TFRecord file, suitable for TensorFlow training.